-Both the Tranceformental programme and Changing Limiting Beliefs approach are highly successful & pragmatic psychological training courses, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.
+The Tranceformental programme is a highly successful & pragmatic psychotherapy course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

-Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.
+Our Tranceformental CBT programme is an empirically supported supported approach used by mental health practitioners around the World.

-FREE Initial Consultations for Fear of Sex
+Free Initial Consultations for Erotophobia

-We offer all prospective clients a FREE initial assessment to chat about your Erotophobia.
-During this 50 minute consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.
+During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.

-Free initial consultations are available as part of our online therapy service
+Initial consultations are also available as part of our online therapy service.

 At TranceForm Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss our change programmes BEFORE proceeding.